- 20 Feb 2024

 The Airtable sync feature allows users to sync records from a source to one or more destination bases in Airtable.
 Setting up a sync requires a shared view that's enabled for syncing.
 Syncs can be configured to be only one-way, two-way, or to bring multiple sync source data into a single table via multi-source syncing.
 In this article, you will learn how to set up a basic one-way sync, the expected behavior of syncs, and some common limitations that are good to understand.

-Owners/Creators - In order to create or update synced table configurations, you'll need to have creator permissions in the base(s) where you are setting up the sync.
+Owners/Creators - To create or update synced table configurations, you'll need to have creator permissions in the base(s) where you are setting up the sync.

 Editors - Users with editor permissions can configure share links to allow creators the ability to sync that source view in other bases, but they are unable to configure destination syncs.